petercripps/learning-python/README.md

 Scroll to the end to get the curriculum I've put together to use these resources.

-## Last Update (28th April 2020)
+## Last Update (1st May 2020)
-- Updates to documentation on projects.
-- Added links data files used.
+- Additions to COVID-19 data (deaths/100,000, deaths as a percentage of cases).

 ## Tools
 ### Python